-This is what science has to say about green tea…
+This is what science has to say about green tea:

-As a Powerful Antioxidant and Anti-Aging
+As a Powerful Antioxidant and Anti-Aging Ingredient

-As you already know, antioxidants protect the skin from damages caused by free radicals.
-In the case of green tea extracts (often listed in skin products’ ingredient as camellia sinensis leaf extract), the concentration of these powerful players is even higher.
+As you already know, antioxidants protect the skin from damage caused by free radicals.
+In the case of green tea extract (often listed in skin products’ as camellia sinensis leaf extract), the concentration of these powerful players is even higher.
 Green tea per se is already a rich source of Epigallocatechin Gallate, or EGCG, widely regarded as one of the most powerful antioxidants available.

 The best way to use green tea, based on the research, is to apply it before sun exposure.
 Multiple studies have found that EGCG helped reduce the amount of redness and sunburn seen after UVB exposure (which doesn’t mean “before hitting the pool” or “before going to the beach,” ok?
 Remember: Is there a window next to you?
 You’re already exposed to UVA and UVB rays).

 Does this mean green tea can replace a sunscreen?
 No!
 Green tea isn’t a sunscreen, even though it can sunburn.
 Sunscreens reduce the amount of UV that reaches our skin, green tea and its extracts don’t do that.
 Instead, they can help mop up some of the damage that is caused when that UV does reach the skin – but not all of it.
 Used together they may offer more complete protection from the damaging effects of the sun.

 For Treating Acne

 Is important to remember that green tea is also known for its anti-bacterial activity plus, it fights against skin inflammation, which makes it a great ingredient to soothe the skin, treat breakouts, and fade acne scars.